Ethics & Christian living, Social action

 Recently, I re-published an article by Ian Paul titled The problem with the ‘inclusive’ Jesus which had originally appeared on his Psephizo website.

 Rather than the many one-sided articles which feed the online theological echo-chambers, this article gave 50% of space to profile both sides of this tension.
 There simply are not enough articles which adopt this approach.
-This deepens polarisation and reduces our ability to handle the legitimate tensions that continually reverberate around how the church and Christian charities approach their mission.
+The consequence is deepening polarisation and an inability to handle the legitimate tensions that continually reverberate around how the church and Christian charities approach their mission.

 Progressive dogma